qwook/sunclass/README.md

 	function Mixin:randomFunction()
 	end

-	-- definition of a class that derives off of two other classes. local SimpleClass = class("SimpleClass", SuperClass, Mixin)
+	-- definition of a class that derives off of another class and has a mixin. local SimpleClass = class("SimpleClass", SuperClass, Mixin)

 	function SimpleClass:classMethod()